huggingface/evaluate/measurements/perplexity/README.md

 ## Measurement Description
 Given a model and an input text sequence, perplexity measures how likely the model is to generate the input text sequence.

-As a measurement, it can be used to to evaluate how well a selection of texts matches the distribution of text that the input model was trained on.
+As a measurement, it can be used to evaluate how well a selection of texts matches the distribution of text that the input model was trained on.
 In this case, the model input should be a trained model, and the input texts should be the text to be evaluated.

+This implementation of perplexity is calculated with log base `e`, as in `perplexity = e**(sum(losses) / num_tokenized_tokens)`, following recent convention in deep learning frameworks.

 ## Intended Uses
 Dataset analysis or exploration.